st-louis-serverless/2023Q1-workshop/README.md

 presentation lays out a few key aspects of the topic, but will obviously cover only a small amount of detail.

-The idea is to show you what's available and how it can be used, not to make you an expert at using it.
+The idea is to show you a little of what's available and how it can be used, not to make you an expert at using it or understanding all AWS serverless services.

-Lessons will vary in length, but a canonical lesson might be:
-- Topic Introduction (presentation + demos; 15 min)
-- Lab Time (10 min)
-- Lab Walkthrough (5 min)

 The overall workshop structure will be:

+### Agenda
-- Introductions (5 min)
+  1. Introductions
-- Workshop Objectives and Lab Application Overview (5 min)
-- Serverless Introduction (lecture; 15 min)
-- Lab Lessons
+  2. What is serverless
-  1. AWS CDK (~15 min)
+  3. AWS CDK (Lab 1)
-  2. Compute: AWS Lambda, Fargate (~45 min)
-  3. SQS, EventBridge (~30 min)
+  4. AWS Lambda (Lab 2)
+  5. Lambda triggers (Lab 3)
-  4. SNS, Step Functions (~30 min)
+  6. Step Functions (no lab)
-  5. DynamoDB, Aurora Serverless (~30 min)
+  7. Serverless Databases (Lab 4)
-  - Q&A and Wrap-up (15 min)
+  8. Q&A and Wrap-up
-  - Resources for continued learning

-- Tools / Services Covered
-  - AWS CDK (~15 min)
-  - Compute: AWS Lambda, Fargate (~45 min)
-  - SQS, EventBridge (~30 min)
-  - SNS, Step Functions (~30 min)
-  - DynamoDB, Aurora Serverless (~30 min)

 > Note: Breaks are not scheduled.
 Take them as you need them.